 Among the careers/jobs that I ventured into include –

 - Became a Public Mutual (PM) investment agent – my mom has been a Public Mutual agent for 11 years now.
 To compare to the time when she worked 9-5 at UIA, I feel happier when she does PM because she has flexible time and I could see her more often at home.
 Now she even has a passive income!
 ‘Sooo ideal’, I thought.
 So, I joined PM to see if this job was for me.
 I learned to do cold-callings, face-to-face approach and asked for referrals from my mom’s clients.
 I made appointments and convinced people to invest with me.
-Unfortunately months later, some conflicts involving family members arose and I didn’t like the way it was heading.
+Unfortunately months later, some family conflicts arose and I didn’t like the way it was heading.
 I also realised that this was not a career that I wanted to pursue.
 So I stopped doing it.

 - Eid bakes (kuih raya) seller – around the same time of supplying organic chicken, I also sold Eid bakes.
 But it was only for a short while since Eid lasted only for a month.

+So, yes.
 If you’ve been like me, clueless of what to do after graduation and have been hopping on and off jobs too, it is okay.
 Let’s take it as an exploration before we finally settle down with a career that we are happy with.
 Because really, we spend more time at work rather than at home doing what we love or with family so we might as well make it worth it by having a worthy reason like – having an empowering boss, working in an established company, earning a position that we’ve been aiming for a while.
 We really don’t want to settle in a working environment that deteriorates our self-worth or passion in life.
 So, I root for keep on searching until you find one that is dear to your heart and empowers you everyday.
 There are a lot of empowering companies and innovative start-ups mushrooming these days that suit our generation’s taste more.
 So, go out of your comfort zone and try – He will not waste your effort.
 Have faith.

 Other than that – if you’d like to start a project on your own but don’t know what project to work on (whether you already have daily jobs or don’t), try asking yourself these and jot them down as we do some analysis on your interests and habits: